 What a wonderful warm sunny few weeks we have had, giving us some fantastic opportunities to participate in outdoor learning.
 We continue to move closer to our final days here at the Hope Centre before moving to Pinner, and with this, we look at opportunities to bid farewell.
 You would have received correspondence regarding our end-of-year graduation ceremonies.
 We hope this will be one of those opportunities to reflect on our time here and celebrate the children’s achievements over this challenging year, who continue to surprise us with their resilience time and time again.

 We have now finalised our Gesher School blueprint, which encompasses all the work we have done over the year to develop the primary school to include secondary provision.
 The blueprint features our outcomes, design principles, learning, infrastructure and people systems.

-We have also created a ‘Day in the Life’ document, which is an example of a stereotypical day for a Gesher pupil and, more precisely, the outcomes of each session and how these will be delivered.
-We have broken the day into sessions and detailed what these encompass, along with possible example quotes from parents, staff and children.
+We have also created a ‘Day in the Life’ document, an example of a stereotypical day for a Gesher pupil and, more precisely, the outcomes of each session and how these will be delivered.
+We have broken the day into sessions, detailed what these encompass, and possible example quotes from parents, staff and children.
 We will schedule a video conferencing session to discuss this in the upcoming weeks, along with an opportunity to discuss this in person at the new site in September.

 28th May 2021:

 We are all very excited to welcome our families back onsite and share in some of our missed experiences over this past year.

 Please keep the following dates in your diary and look out for correspondence with further information regarding these events in the upcoming newsletters and/or emails.

 SPORTS DAY: Prepare your egg and spoons, as it’s time for our first Gesher Sports Day.
 This will take place on 25th June, with further details to follow!